influx6/clis/taskr/readme.md

 ```

 ## Secondary Usage
-Although taskr majorly loads it's self up from json files but it is just another
+Although taskr majorly loads it's self up from json file, but it is just another
 Go library and can be called as such in a `main.go` file, as demonstrate below.